They who can give up essential liberty to obtain a little temporary safety deserve neither liberty nor safety.

 The Internet identity crisis

-Nor is this going to be how Facebook employees are so paranoid they’re using burner phones to communicate (can’t blame them tho, they know the extent to which data is mined more than anyone).
+This isn’t going to be a rant about how Facebook employees are so paranoid they’re using burner phones to communicate (can’t blame them tho, they know the extent to which data is mined more than anyone).

 It won’t even be about the gigabytes of data Google has on you.